-The Tools page of the Layout menu contains a way to copy scenes within a single preset.
+The Tools page of the Layout menu contains a way to copy one scene to another (not including the scene name).
+This works only within a single preset.

 - 1. Navigate to the Tools page of the Layout menu (grid). - 2.
 Turn the VALUE wheel until "COPY SCENE" is shown on the display. - 3.
 Use the D knob to select the scene you want to copy from.
 Scene numbers are shown above the knob. - 4.
 Use the E knob to select the location you want to copy to.
 You can also choose to copy one scene to "ALL". - 5.
 Press ENTER or the on-screen EXECUTE button (Push-knob C) and the copy operation is completed. - 6.
 Test your preset and remember to STORE to make the changes permanent.